Cavities and tooth decay (filling/inlay)

 - Pressed ceramic: Empress

-Inlay: A temporary inlay is placed in prepared cavity that provides aesthetic solution and chewing function until finishing dental technician work.
-A more simple solution is the utilisation of the so-called temporary filling that hardens with light.
+Inlay: A temporary inlay/onlay is placed in prepared cavity that provides aesthetic solution and chewing function until finishing dental technician work.
+A more simple solution is the utilization of the so-called temporary filling that hardens with light.

-Inlays: inlays are fixed in teeth in a couple of days.
-Prior to attaching inlay, cavity shall be disinfected by ozone therapy as it provides germ-free cavity.
-Attaching is carried out under local anaesthesia in so- called rubber dam isolation (a rubber sheet is fixed on treated tooth by using a clamp to keep away saliva and blood).
+Inlays: inlays/onlays are fixed in teeth in a couple of days.
+Prior to attaching inlays/onlays, cavity shall be disinfected by ozone therapy as it provides germ-free cavity.
+Attaching is carried out under local anesthesia in so- called rubber dam isolation (a rubber sheet is fixed on treated tooth by using a clamp to keep away saliva and blood).
 The possible height correction is carried out after attaching.

 Why you should prevent tooth decay